AlanMorel/vida/README.md

 # Vida

 Vida is a Vue 3 component library for utility components.

 ## How to use

-1) Install `vida` by running this command in the root folder of your Vue project:
+1. Install `vida` by running this command in the root folder of your Vue project:

 ```
-npm install @alanmorel/vida
+yarn add @alanmorel/vida
 ```

-2) Tell your app to use `vida` globally:
+2. Tell your app to use `vida` globally:

 ```
 import Vida from "@alanmorel/vida";